khanhtran0111/Discord-Bot/README.md

-# Discord-Bot
+# Discord Bot

-Hi, this is a template Discord bot using Python.
+This is a template for a Discord bot using Python.

-To use this bot, you have to go to the [Discord Developer Portal](https://discord.com/developers/applications), create a new Bot, and get the Token code.
+To use this bot, you need to visit the [Discord Developer Portal](https://discord.com/developers/applications), create a new bot, and obtain its token.

-Beside, to use weather commands, you should have your own API key.
-In this code, i use API key from [OpenWeather](https://openweathermap.org/), create your account and get API key.
-Then replace it in `weather.py`.
+Additionally, to use the weather-related commands, you will need your own API key.
+In this code, I use an API key from [OpenWeather](https://openweathermap.org/).
+Create an account there to get your API key, then replace the placeholder in `weather.py`.

-You can change command prefix to whatever you want!
+You can also customize the bot's command prefix to whatever you prefer!

-All your api keys, https link will be saved in .env fle, so you have to create it by your self, then configure it.

-For example, this is `.env` file template:
+All your API keys and URLs are stored in a `.env` file.
+You will need to create this file and configure it accordingly.

+### Example `.env` File

 ```
 BOT_COMMAND_PREFIX=!